 Ever wondered what the world's most popular paint colours are?
 Using Instagram we can make a pretty good guess, as we can see exactly how many times an interior picture has been uploaded, tagging a particular paint colour has been tagged on pictures uploaded to the platform.

 1. PARIS GREY, ZOFFANY

-Paris Grey by Zoffany is the most ‘Instagrammed’ paint colour of 2020, with 23,971 photos so far – and counting.
+Paris Grey by Zoffany was the most ‘Instagrammed’ paint colour of 2020, with over 23,971 photos uploaded.
 A soft, gentle colour, Paris Grey is inspired by the elegant chateaux or old Swedish manors.
 It’s popular due to its versatility and simplicity, is easy to accessorise and works well in all rooms.

 2. GREEN SMOKE, FARROW & BALL